pwalig/mini-RTS-server/README.md

 - `L` `\n` - client lost the game (and was moved out of game room)
 - `W` `\n` - client won the game (and was moved out of game room)

-### Board state update
+### Board state message

-Board state update is sent to all players in the game room in regular time intervals
+Board state update is sent to every player that joins the game room

 Structure as follows: